hashtopolis/server/README.md

 There are parts of the documentation and wiki which are not up-to-date.
 If you detect anything or have questions on understanding descriptions, feel free to ask us.

 To report a bug, please create an issue and try to describe the problem as accurately as possible.
 This helps us to identify the bug and see if it is reproducible.

+**Important Note:** The name "Hashtopussy" is based on the name of Hashtopus and in connection with Hashcat and is NOT built from the words "Hash" and "Pussy".

 ## Features